ctu-mrs/OCamCalib_UVDAR/README.md

 ![](.fig/camera_view.jpg)

-The tool itself is dependent on OpenCV.
+The tool is dependent on OpenCV.
 To use the new functionality, you have to first build the grid extracting executable:
 ```
 cd autoMarkerFinder